Paris (CNN) — It's one of the most popular destinations in the world, but Paris can be intimidating for visitors.

 So speak very slowly, articulately, use easy words and speak with your hands.

-Before your trip to Paris, I recommend you learn some French words, but don't learn polite phrases like bonjour, au revoir, s'il vous plait or excusez-moi -- we never use them.
+Before your trip to Paris, I recommend you learn some French words, but don't learn polite phrases such as bonjour, au revoir, s'il vous plait or excusez-moi -- we never use them.

 I hope these answers will help you.